ABridoux/scout/README.md

 ## Usage

 ### Playground
 You can find and try examples with one file *People* using the different available formats in the [Playground folder](Playground).
-The folder contains a *Commands.md* file so that you can see how to use the same commands to parse the different formats.
+The folder contains a *Commands.md* file so that you can see how to use the same commands with the different formats.

 ### Examples and explanations (wiki)
 [Command-line](https://github.com/ABridoux/scout/wiki/%5B20%5D-Usage-examples:-command-line)